viggibear/A-Level-Math-Resource/PDFs/README.md

 4. Differentiation
 5. Maclaurin's Series
 6. Integration
+7. Sequences and Series (includes Arithmetic and Geometric Progressions)

 ## Amendments
 If there are any amendments to be made, do submit a pull-request or raise an issue so that we can rectify it.